zenginhasanberk/makefile-generator/README.md

 ## Known Issues

-Calling out known issues can help limit users opening duplicate issues against your extension.
+None.

 ## Release Notes

 ### 1.0.0

 Initial release of makefile-generator.

+## Thank You

-**I made this extension to streamline my own programming.
-I hope this help you as well!**
+Thank you for using my extension.
+I made this to streamline my own programming.
+I hope this helps you as well!